Table of Contents

 #35 Pack a picnic

-If the weather is nice, a picnic allows you to enjoy the sunshine and do something special together.
-You can also set up a picnic in your backyard if you don’t want to travel too far with the food.
+If the weather is nice, a picnic lets you enjoy the sunshine and do something special together.
+You can also plan a picnic in your backyard if you don’t want to travel too far with the food.

 What are the classic things people do when they visit your city?
-You could go to a museum you’ve never visited before or go on a popular hike that you haven’t made time for yet.
+You could go to a museum you’ve never seen or go on a popular hike you haven’t made time for yet.

 #37 Have breakfast for dinner

 Pancakes and eggs don’t have to be eaten only in the morning.
-Cook up a whole spread with fresh fruit, eggs, and hot tea.
+Cook up a whole spread with fresh fruit, eggs, and a hot cup of tea.

 What Should I Do Today by Myself?